Lineated woodpecker: Description

 The lineated woodpecker is 31.5 to 36 cm long.
-It resembles the closely related pileated woodpecker (Dryocopus pileatus) of United States and Canada.
+It resembles the closely related pileated woodpecker (Dryocopus pileatus) of the United States and Canada.

 Adults are mainly black above, with a red crest and whitish lines from the base of the bill, down the neck and shoulders (though individuals from the south-eastern part of its range commonly lack the line on the shoulders).
 The underparts are whitish, heavily barred with black.
 They show white on the wings in flight.
 Adult males have a red line from the bill to the throat (malar) and a red forehead.
 In adult females, these plumage features are black.
 The bill is typically black in both sexes, though pale-billed individuals regularly are seen.

 The call of this widespread but wary bird is a loud, ringing wic-wic-wic.
 Both sexes drum.

 In most of its range, it is most likely confused with the crimson-crested woodpecker (Campephilus melanoleucos), which is similar in plumage and size.
 In the female of that species, the light face line is far broader, and the white shoulder lines meet on the back lower back (forming a "V").
 The male crimson-crested woodpecker is quite different with its almost entirely red head.

 Ecology

 The habitat of this species is forest borders and other open woodland.
-It is not generally a mountain bird, though it has occasionally been recorded in the uplands (e.g., in the Serranía de las Quinchas of Colombia) Three white eggs are laid in a nest hole is in a dead tree and incubated by both sexes.
+It is not generally a mountain bird, though it has occasionally been recorded in the uplands (e.g., in the Serranía de las Quinchas of Colombia) Three white eggs are laid in a nest hole on a dead tree and incubated by both sexes.
 The young are fed by regurgitation.

 Lineated woodpeckers chip out holes, often quite large, while searching out insects in trees.
 They mainly eat insects, especially ants and their larvae, beetles and their larvae, termites, orthopterans, caterpillars with some seeds, such as from Heliconia and Clusia rosea, and fruits, berries, and nuts.

 Lineated woodpeckers breed March–April in Panama, April–May in Belize, and February–April in Trinidad and Suriname.
 Nest cavities are excavated in dead trees at variable heights, from 2 to 27 m above the ground.
 Both sexes excavate the nests, which are about 45 cm deep, 13 × 18 cm wide, and have an entrance about 9 cm in diameter.
 Clutch size ranges from 2–4 eggs (2–3 in Trinidad).
 Males and females take 2- to 3-hour shifts incubating during the day, but only males incubate at night.
 Chicks are fed about once an hour by both parents through regurgitation; the female does most of the feeding while the male guards the nest.
 Incubation and fledging periods not documented.